Home Blog Do All Sunglasses Protect Your Eyes From UV Rays

 Best Practices For Selecting UV Protection

 Although UV radiation damage to the eyes accumulates over time, it is never too soon or too late to begin protecting them.
-The following are some suggestions to remember: While rx sunglasses with UV protection can assist protect your eyes in overcast conditions, an ideal pair of Kate Spade sunglasses is still a wise investment for clearer days.
+The following are some suggestions to remember: While rx sunglasses with UV protection can assist protect your eyes in overcast conditions, an ideal pair of Fossil sunglasses is still a wise investment for clearer days.

 • Select eyeglasses that fit properly and provide adequate eye covering.